kesler20/draw-uml-backend/README.md

 response_code_path into the common format

 ## Tests
-the only test is the integration test `test_app.py`
+the only test is the integration test `test_routines.py` however a better way to test the code is to run the gunicorn instance locally, and then either copy and paste the response of the diagram from the frontend or copy the code that you want to paste as existing code

 ## Improvements

-- [ ] add the lambda field default_factory on fields where the types are not builtins
+- [x] add the lambda field default_factory on fields where the types are not builtins
-- [ ] should the tests include an absolute path, or a path generated using the os module
+- [x] should the tests include an absolute path, or a path generated using the os module
 - [x] remove the clean up method from the BaseClass
 - [x] increase the scalability of the app by allow it to analys multiple classes
 - [ ] add an endpoint for dataclas and not dataclass